filmaj/arc.codes.next/src/docs/en/guides/tutorials/cloud-function-middleware.md

 3. You should now see two HTTP functions, `get-index` and `get-dashboard`.

 4. In order to use the runtime helpers, we have to install `@architect/functions` and require it at the top of the file.
-You can imagine each HTTP function as a self contained universe.
-So any dependencies you need have to be present within the function folder.
+Each HTTP function as a self contained unit, so any dependencies you need must be present within the function folder.

 ```bash
 cd src/http/get-dashboard